 Human Abuse Potential (HAP)

-Human abuse potential (HAP) studies may be required by the FDA (FDA Guidance for Industry: Assessment of Abuse Potential of Drugs.
+Human abuse potential (HAP) studies, also known as human abuse liability (HAL) studies, may be required by the FDA (FDA Guidance for Industry: Assessment of Abuse Potential of Drugs.
 Draft Guidance.
-2017) to evaluate the abuse liability potential of new chemical entities (NCEs) that are in clinical development, particularly if the drug is CNS-active.
+2017) to evaluate the abuse potential of new chemical entities (NCEs) that are in clinical development, particularly if the drug is CNS-active.
 The characterization of abuse liability can be dependent on many factors, including pharmacology, pharmacokinetics, and the intended population.
 Thus, the conduct of a HAP study as part of the clinical development plan allows the Sponsor and the FDA to determine the potential risk of abuse liability and propose proper risk mitigation and product scheduling.

 At Apex Innovative Sciences, our scientific and medical teams have extensive expertise in clinical study design methodology, dose selection, and subject screening and selection criteria as well as regulatory agency experience that can support your protocols and prepare Sponsors for their review with the FDA’s Controlled Substance Staff (CSS).
 The Apex team has provided HAP clinical development and regulatory advice to Sponsors from pre-IND to NDA.

 Hassman Research Institute (HRI) has an outstanding track record of success conducting trials assessing the abuse potential of drugs at its Marlton, NJ location (just twenty minutes from Philadelphia) which offers a purpose-built 60-bed inpatient unit.
 HRI’s clinical and medical teams have extensive experience in the evaluation and screening of recreational drug users for inclusion in HAP studies.

 - Scientific and Medical staff that are experienced in the assessment and characterization of behavioral and cognitive adverse events, key to successful HAP studies